Kurotokai/Kurotokai/README.md

+    using namespace std;

+    using std::cout; // Alternative (and superior) way to shortern std::cout

     cout << "Hello!
 I’m Wong Jing Yuan, or otherwise known by my aliases Mr_J3 or Kurotokai.";
     cout << "My pronouns are He/Him, but you can call me whatever!";
     cout << "I’m currently working on C++, and hopefully Python in the future.";